netdata/learn/github_styling_reference.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+# Title
+(We should keep it the same as the one mentioned in the "title" metadata, so it renders the same on both Docusaurus and GitHub)

 Text regarding the document

 (we will use the below notes instead of github admonitions.
 To use the emojis, type a : and then start typing the emoji name.
 The ones we are going to use are: info and note -> "bookmark_tabs", best practice and tip-> "bulb", warning and caution -> "warning" )